Bridges in Greece delight and dazzle the traveler, the historian, and the architecture aficionado alike.

 You’ll also find a custom interactive map and travel tips to visit these unique and beautiful bridges in Greece.

-Additionally, each bridge entry includes “Notes on Names.”
+Additionally, each bridge entry includes “Notes on Greek Names.”
 These brief notes present common alternative spelling options due to differences in transliteration between the Greek alphabet and English.

 For example, the word “bridge” is γέφυρα in Greek.
 The two English transliterations of gefyra and gephyra are both correct.